databrary/presentations/jlsc-15/jlsc.md

 Carlson (2012) finds that without the right kind of communication with researchers, "services that do not align with real-world needs of researchers will not be used."
 Librarians, with their strengths in metadata creation and standardization across domains, can help reduce the barriers to sharing that often plague the dissemination of data, particularly where research cultures differ drastically across domains (MacMillian, 2014).
 Not only does a librarian working with researchers help in building a better repository, but a librarian whose role is embedded in and informed by working with researchers can ensure better material description and documentation.
-This results in more productive research outcomes (Federer 2012).
+This results in more productive research outcomes (Federer, 2013).
-Some predict that the role of liaison librarians in data repository building will increase: Researchers will welcome assistance in reducing the burden of describing and preparing data for preservation, and this will convince more researchers to contribute data (McClure et al., 2014).
+Some predict that the role of liaison librarians in data repository building will increase: Researchers will welcome assistance in reducing the burden of describing and preparing data for preservation, and this will convince more researchers to contribute data (McClure, Level, Cranston,Oehlerts, & Culbertson, 2014).

 New practices for managing workflows involving technology and metadata creation will be needed in the development of successful data repositories.
 Research data differ from other products of research such as journal articles and books.
 From this, important questions arise.
-How should libraries represent a dataset in a manner that allows it to be cataloged, preserved, and cited (Wickett et al., 2012)?
-Representing research data outside of its original context risks making the data more difficult to interpret (Borgman 2012).
+How should libraries represent a dataset in a manner that allows it to be cataloged, preserved, and cited (Wickett, Sacchi, Dubin, & Renear, 2012)?
+Representing research data outside of its original context risks making the data more difficult to interpret (Borgman, 2012).
-Also, can libraries meet the needs of researchers who are increasingly held responsible for documenting and sharing the raw data from their research along with its products and derivatives (Heidorn, 2011; Greenberg et al., 2009)?
+Also, can libraries meet the needs of researchers who are increasingly held responsible for documenting and sharing the raw data from their research along with its products and derivatives (Heidorn, 2011; Greenberg, White, Carrier, & Scherle, 2009)?
 Propagating research data is fast becoming a core component of scientific communication, but a bridge between researchers and repository staff must be built to facilitate that propagation (Castelli, Manghi, & Thanos, 2013).
 A survey of repository staff workers in Australia and New Zealand found that building digital data repositories will require library workers to develop new skills related to the software driving these repositories and skills to communicate with IT departments (Simons & Richardson, 2012).
 Library staff will also need to develop working knowledge about semantic web-based metadata schema like RDF, multimedia file formats, and access concerns like copyright legislation and open access standards (Simons & Richardson, 2012).
 The Databrary project team's experience echos many of these points.